shepherliu/bzzwikimirror/README.md

     git clone https://github.com/shepherliu/bzzwikimirror.git

-3. cd to this project and build the docker image:
+3. cd to this project and run the docker-compose service:

-    cd bzzwikimirror && sh build.sh
+    cd bzzwikimirror && sh run.sh

-4. run the docker-compose service:

-    sh run.sh

 ***How It Works***